-The Doberman Pinscher is a cropped and docked breed, therefor all of our puppies are placed into their new homes cropped and docked.
-We do not take requests for natural ears or tail.
+The Doberman Pinscher is a cropped and docked breed.
+Therefore, all of our puppies are placed cropped and docked, no exceptions.

 Thank you for inquiring about our Doberman Pinschers.
 We are dedicated breeders who participate in various dog related events.
 We breed occasionally to produce what we believe to be

 quality Doberman Pinschers that conform to the breed standard, and are intelligent, healthy, well-adjusted examples of the breed.

 **All of our puppies are cropped/docked/dews removed before being placed.

 When we have litters, we make sure our puppies are sold to loving, committed homes.
 We do our best to screen the owners to ensure a good match between the puppy and the buyer.
 Before the puppy leaves our home, it has been well cared for, socialized and loved.
 The puppy does not go to its new owner as a trained, well-mannered finished product.
 It is up to you to complete the job we have started.
 You are responsible for the further development of the puppy's personality, through structured discipline, training, guidance, and love.
 In an effort to ensure that our puppies are going to receive the love and care they will require and deserve throughout their lives, we ask all potential buyers to complete this questionnaire.
 Although some questions may seem invasive, and the form rather long, it is only the puppy's welfare we are looking out for.
 If you wish to be put on our waiting list, you must complete and submit it to us as soon as possible.